ashutosh-mishra4/kombai-blog/content/posts/tailwind figma/index.md

 ### Flowbite

 [Flowbite](https://flowbite.com/) is a comprehensive UI kit that combines Tailwind CSS with Figma design components, providing a seamless workflow for designers and developers.
-It offers a vast library of over 300 responsive and customizable components, 20 pre-built page templates, and a collection of icons to help you create a professional-looking application.
+As of May 2023, it offers a vast library of over 600+ UI components, sections, and pages that are designed in Figma and are built with utility classes of Tailwind.

 Flowbite is an excellent choice for creating dashboards, admin panels, or any other type of web application, as it is designed with a mobile-first approach and follows best design practices.
 Its extensive documentation and community support make it an ideal option for both beginners and experienced developers.